Sitting at the lowest part of the brain stem, — one of the four main regions of the brain —, is a cone-shaped structure called the medulla oblongata.

-The medulla oblongata is the lowest part of the brain stem, one of the four main regions of the brain.
-This cone-shaped structure connects your brain to the spinal cord.
-It controls the function of your autonomous nervous system, and directs brain signals to their correct location.
+It connects your brain to the spinal cord and controls the function of your autonomous nervous system, and directs brain signals to their correct location.

-Although it is just 1.2 inches long, the medulla is without a doubt the most important part of the brain.
+Although it is just 1.2 inches long, the medulla is without a doubt one of the most important parts of the brain.

-In this article, we will highlight some of the main functions of the medulla oblongata, talk about the role it plays in the brain, and explain what would happen if your medulla got damaged.
+In this article, we will highlight some of the main functions of the medulla oblongata, talk about the role it plays in the brain, and explain what would happen if your medulla was injured.

 Medical dictionaries define medulla oblongata as a wide, stalk-like part of the vertebrate brain that connects to the spinal cord.
 It contains the nerve centers that are in control of involuntary vital functions.

-While examining the rabbit brain, Legallois removed the cerebrum and the cerebellum, only to discover that the rabbits could still breathe.
-However, the breathing ceased as soon as he removed the cone-shaped part at the bottom of the brain, which has since been known as the medulla oblongata.
+While examining a rabbit brain, Legallois removed the cerebrum and the cerebellum, only to discover that the rabbits could still breathe.
+However, the breathing ceased as soon as he removed the cone-shaped part at the bottom of the brain.

 What Is The Main Function Of The Medulla Oblongata?